SteveLauC/box_dest_receiver/README.md

 # box_dest_receiver

-A [DestReceiver](dr) implementation that renders query results in a box format, inspired by DuckDB's box renderer.
+A Postgres [DestReceiver](dr) implementation that renders query results in a box format, inspired by DuckDB's box renderer.
 It is meant to be used under the single-user mode as it writes to stdout.